codeslayer-787/reading-notes/201/code-201.md

 When running interactevely, STDIN is provided by typing commands, and both STDOUT and STDERR are pointed out to the user.

 Emily showed us examples of examples of shell commands such as pwd, cd, cp, rm, and mv.
 Emily created an webpage only using the shell then moved files around (even showed us how to choose or omit files through arguments.)
+Emily's display of mastery around the command prompt showed me how little I know, but also gave me a goal that I'd like to attain.
+I know it'll take some time, but I will strive to be able to be able to show that level of expertise during my career.